sirinehj/NLP-attention-text-classifier/README.md

 ---

 🧠 Credits
-Built with ❤️ by Sirine Hjaij — Based on "Sujet 13: Mécanisme d'attention appliqué à la classification de texte".
+Built with ❤️ by Sirine Hjaij.